 At Clive, we are always asked: What is the best espresso machine I can buy?
 The best isn't always the most expensive.
 It depends on what type of coffee consumer you are.

 The 5 most popular espresso machines by category:

-- Under $2,000: Lucca A53 Mini Espresso Machine by La Spaziale
+- Best bang for your buck: LUCCA A53 Mini Espresso Machine by La Spaziale

-- Most classic looking: ECM Synchronika
+- Classic looks: ECM Synchronika

-- For straight espresso purists: La Marzocco Linea Mini
+- For straight espresso purists: Lelit Victoria

 We carry a lot of very good looking classic espresso machines.
 When most people think of a "classic" machine, they are thinking about E61-style group heads (which is the huge brass head that the portafilter is attached to).
 For E61s, the best is the ECM Synchronika.
 You are probably saying to yourself, "Of course you would say that - it is the most expensive in the class."
 That's not why we say it.
 This machine is beautiful and will last a lifetime.
-Long term, we will make a lot less money if you buy this machine because you will pass it along to your children and never come back again: Stainless steel boilers, thoughtful design engineering, a single piece, powder coated steel chassis and built for easy maintenance.
+Long term, we will make a lot less money if you buy this machine because you will pass it along to your children and never come back again: Stainless steel boilers, thoughtful design engineering, a single piece, powder-coated steel chassis and built for easy maintenance.
 It's not just a pretty face.
 This is an heirloom.

 Still unsure?
 Check out our How to Choose an Espresso Machine blog.